 The Drug-Free Schools and Communities Act Amendments of 1989 provides that, as a condition of receiving federal funds under any federal program, a higher education institution must certify that it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of drugs and alcohol by students and employees.
-To comply with this law and further its commitment to support society’s effort to eliminate drug and alcohol abuse, the university has adopted this Drug-Free School Policy to supplement the Church Educational System Honor Code (“Honor Code.”)
+To comply with this law and further its commitment to support society’s effort to eliminate drug and alcohol abuse, the university has adopted this Drug-Free School Policy to supplement the Church Educational System (CES) Honor Code (“Honor Code.”)

 Brigham Young University–Hawaii (“BYU–Hawaii”) encourages an academic environment that promotes the health, safety, and welfare of all university members.
 As a condition of enrollment or employment, the university requires that all students and university personnel abide by the Honor Code, which includes a personal commitment to abstain, both on and off campus, from alcoholic beverages, tobacco, tea, coffee, vaping, and substance abuse.
 The possession, use, or distribution of illegal drugs or alcohol is prohibited.